cfengine/documentation/reference/promise-types/processes.markdown

 **Allowed input range**: `0,2147483647`

-**Synopsis**: Range of integers matching the start time of a process
+**Description**: Range of integers matching the start time of a process

 **Example**: